 WISE AI’s core business includes face detection technology, face attribute estimation, face image retrieval, face comparison technology and detection of key facial attributes.

-To know more about eKYC (electronic Know Your Customer), contact Woody Tan at firstname.lastname@example.org.
+To know more about eKYC (electronic Know Your Customer), visit WISE FINTECH or contact Woody Tan at email@example.com.